 - The maximum size of a UNICODE PST file in Outlook 2010 is fixed at 50 GB which can be edited by changing registry entries.

 After the 50 GB limit size is crossed by a PST file it will create an error- cannot open the PST file.
 This may result in loss of access control over the file and data.
-However, there are solutions to this problem; both manual and third-party tools.
+However, there are solutions to fix Outlook performance issues; both manual and third-party tools.

-How to deal with Outlook performance issues due to large size PST?
+How to fix Outlook performance issues due to large size PST?

 There are different solutions to this one problem and hopefully, the manual solutions will work.
 If not then we recommend third-party tools.